-A master suite addition is a place to call your own -- no kiddie toys, no teens hogging the bathroom -- a heavenly space where you can bathe, dress, or simply relax in peace.
+A primary suite addition is a place to call your own — no kiddie toys, no teens hogging the bathroom a heavenly space where you can bathe, dress, or simply relax in peace.
 But paradise doesn’t come cheap.

-A 20-foot-by-20-foot master suite addition to a house with midrange fixtures and finishes has a national median cost of $125,000 according to the "Remodeling Impact Report" from the National Association of REALTORS®, and pays back about 52% of its cost.
+A primary suite addition to a house has a national median cost of $172,500 and pays back 56% of its cost, according to the "Remodeling Impact Report" from the National Association of REALTORS®.

 You’ll need zoning approval and building inspections, expanded heating and cooling systems, and probably an upgraded electrical panel, water heater, and burglar alarm, too.